What Do You Do When Your Insurance Company Claims You Do Not Have Coverage?

 That is why you must always be prepared to stand up for yourself.
 By working with an experienced Boca Raton car accident attorney, you can have someone who really is on your side.
 More to the point, an attorney has experience in dealing with insurance companies and can see right through their questionable legal arguments.
 And if necessary, an attorney can present your case in court to a judge.

 At the end of the day, if you are entitled to insurance benefits as a car accident victim, we can help.
-Contact the Leifer Law Firm today in Boca Raton, Fort Lauderdale, and West Palm Beach to schedule a free initial consultation with a member of our personal injury team.
+Contact Leifer & Ramirez today in Boca Raton, Fort Lauderdale, and West Palm Beach to schedule a free initial consultation with a member of our personal injury team.